Training / Training Strategy

 Online Video Training Through the Lens of the Bloom Hierarchy

-While online video training seems like a passive form of learning, it can also refer to active learning.
-Students who online video training to study for IT certification exams can take quizzes, participate in discussions on message boards, and challenge themselves by completing online test questions.
-Passive learning in regard to online video training can include watching videos, browsing sample exam questions, and taking notes.
+Video training might seem passive, but it can be active too.
+Students who use online video training to study for IT certification exams can take quizzes, engage with the content by discussing it on message boards, and challenge themselves by completing online test questions.

 Remember to incorporate both active and passive learning in your exam preparation strategy.
 The most basic form of learning refers to the ability to recall facts and basic concepts (This is called "Remember" in the Bloom Hierarchy).
 Once you have a general familiarity with the basic concepts in the online curriculum, you can work on improving your understanding ("Understand" in Bloom's Hierarchy).

-Improving your understanding of the material means that you should easily be able to explain the ideas or concepts.
-Once you start learning the material more thoroughly, you should be able to "Apply" this information to new situations.
 After you have reviewed the data and started achieving mastery of the material, you can work up the Bloom's Hierarchy to "Analyze" what you have learned.
 This means that you can draw connections among ideas.
 Different concepts can be compared and contrasted, and analyzed in detail.

 The final two parts of Bloom's Hierarchy — the top of the pyramid — should be the goal in your studying efforts.
-In the "Evaluate" stage, you should be able to make an argument and support it with logical arguments based on your extensive knowledge of material.
+In the "Evaluate" stage, you should be able to make an argument and support it with logical arguments based on your extensive knowledge of the material.
 Finally, in "Create," you should be able to develop new, original work based on what you have learned.

-Ideally, for video training, you will want to review the material — in a manner appropriate for your learning style — in order to maximize your ability to absorb the information.
+Ideally, for video training, you will want to review the material (in a manner appropriate for your learning style) in order to maximize your ability to absorb the information.
 The best way to ensure that you work your way up Bloom's Hierarchy is to plan short, focused study sessions over a long period of time.

 A second benefit of such long-term study plans is that a longer timeframe for studying for IT certification exams can help you learn more comprehensively, so that when test day arrives and you are faced with difficult questions integrating many concepts, these tough questions will be a breeze for you.